14th Pennsylvania Cavalry Regiment: Cedar Creek

-On October 3, a picket post composed of 44 men from the 14th Pennsylvania Cavalry were captured near Mount Jackson.
-The remainder of the regiment was stationed near Cedar Creek.
-The Battle of Cedar Creek started with a surprise attack for Early's Army in the early morning hours of October 19, 1864.
-Early struck the Union Army's left flank where the only Union cavalry nearby was the 1st Cavalry Brigade from Powell's Division.
-The brigade was composed of three cavalry regiments: the 14th and 22nd Pennsylvania, and the 8th Ohio.
-The 1st Cavalry Brigade was commanded by Colonel Alpheus Moore of the 8th Ohio Cavalry, and Major Gibson commanded the regiment.
-The 14th Pennsylvania was awakened before daylight when pickets from the 8th Ohio Cavalry galloped into camp with Confederate cavalry following them and screaming the rebel yell.
+The Battle of Cedar Creek started as a surprise attack by Early's army in the early morning hours of October 19, 1864.
+Early struck the Union Army's left flank where the only Union cavalry nearby was the 1st Cavalry Brigade from Powell's division.
+The brigade was composed of three cavalry regiments, including the 14th Pennsylvania, and was commanded by Colonel Alpheus Moore of the 8th Ohio Cavalry.
+Major Gibson commanded the 14th Pennsylvania.

 During the morning fighting, the "officer in command of the brigade" (Colonel Moore) refused to dismount his men to support the division of Brigadier General Thomas Devin.
 The battle appeared to be a defeat for the Union until General Sheridan arrived and rallied his troops for a Union victory.
 Only one soldier from the 14th Pennsylvania Cavalry was wounded.
 After the battle, Colonel Moore was placed under arrest, and Major Gibson became commander of the 1st Brigade.